KewenGu/CS3516-Program-1/readme.txt

 ----------------------------------------
 Note:

-	1. The wellknown port number used by both server and client is 4074.
+	1. The "wellknown port number" used by both server and client is 4074.
 	2. if the <MEClient.txt> is not specified, the program will get input from the standard input.
 		Valid inputs to MEClient are:
 		1) login <user_name>